 In general, the Group is building on the land of the customer or improving an asset of the customer, which results in creating an asset that the customer controls as the asset is created.
-This leads to recognising revenue over time.
-The Group uses the 'percentage-of-completion method' to determine the appropriate amount to recognise in a given period for a performance obligation.
-The stage of completion is measured by reference to the contract costs of fulfilling the performance obligation incurred up to the end of the reporting period as a percentage of total expected fulfilment costs under the contract, which is an input measure according to IFRS 15.
+As a result, revenue for construction contracts is recognized over time, generally using the cost-to-cost method (i.e. an input method).
+Costs are recognised as incurred and revenue is recognised on the basis of the proportion of total costs at the reporting date to the estimated total costs of the contract.